Homemade Naan Recipe – Soft, Fluffy Indian Flatbread

 1. Kake Da Hotel, Delhi

 Located in Connaught Place, this legendary eatery is well known for its buttery and fluffy naans.
-In addition, the naans are cooked in a traditional tandoor, which gives them a smoky flavor that pairs perfectly with robust Punjabi curries.
+In addition, the naans are cooked in a traditional tandoor, which gives them a smoky flavour that pairs perfectly with robust Punjabi curries.

 2. Amritsari Kulcha Land, Amritsar